Bought from The Boys Department

 Here now you’ll find the sweater in question styled with a pair of Asos jeans and a plain black belt that inexplicably makes me feel Scandinavian.
 The pumps are Manolo Blahnik and the sunglasses are Oliver Peoples.

-I don’t know, though, do you think I’ve mastered a version of the perfect fall look just yet or should you/we be anticipating a little more…panache?
+I don’t know, though, do you think I’ve mastered a version of the perfect outfit just yet or should you/we be anticipating a little more…panache?